Eager for calming news, investors look to earnings

 “It’s going to be earnings,” said Robert Pavlik, chief investment strategist and senior portfolio manager at SlateStone Wealth LLC in New York.
 “The market has given up so much that earnings can start to redirect attention back into a market that has gotten much cheaper relative to where we were.”

-With this year’s sell-off and rising profit forecasts, stocks also are looking cheaper on a price-to-earnings basis than they have since late 2016.
+With this year’s sell-off and rising profit forecasts, stocks also are near the cheapest on a price-to-earnings basis that they have been since late 2016.
 The S&P 500 is trading at about 16.5 times forward earnings, well below the 18.9 level it was at in mid-December, according to Thomson Reuters data.

-Stocks’ rout in early February, and more recent selling following worries over a U.S. trade war with China, Facebook (FB.O) privacy issues and a collapse in other tech leaders, have made investors skittish and more likely to discount the relatively strong economic backdrop that persists.
+Stocks’ rout in early February, and more recent selling following worries over a U.S. trade war with China, Facebook privacy issues and a collapse in other tech leaders, have made investors skittish and more likely to discount the relatively strong economic backdrop that persists.

 “We’ve been caught up in all of these things that could happen and may happen and that the sky is falling, but once earnings season kicks in, it’s headline news and that steals away some of the negativity,” said Daniel Morgan, senior portfolio manager at Synovus Trust Company in Atlanta.